 =QUERY(IMPORTRANGE(A1,"ALL ARTICLES!F6:N25"),"Select Col2, Count(Col2) GROUP BY Col2 Order by Count(Col2) desc")

-To illustrate the next set of applications for functions we will be making use of the employee data of a company.
+To illustrate the next set of applications for QUERY with IMPORTRANGE in Google Sheets we will be making use of the employee data of a certain imaginary company.
 The table contains information about the various employees which includes their names, department, age, salary gender, and finally ethnicity.

-Example 4: Sort data by descending or ascending order
+Example 4: Sort data in descending or ascending order

-Let’s consider an instance where we want the QUERY function and IMPORTRANGE to return data which is sorted by descending order of salary, i.e from the highest earner to the lowest.
+Let’s consider an instance where we want the QUERY with IMPORTRANGE to return data which are sorted in descending order of salary, i.e from the highest earner to the lowest.

 This can be helpful to an organization that wants to review its salary structure.